 Over millions of years, birds have developed forelimbs — wings — that let them take to the skies.
-These creatures can sleep, eat and mate while in flight.
-But what amazes us most is their ability to take to the clouds.
+These creatures can sleep, eat, and mate while in flight.

 Migratory birds have the ability to achieve incredible heights, easily joining the most powerful manmade air transports in the world.
 These creatures inspired the architects of air travel, as well as skydivers, zip-lining, and soaring on roller coasters.

 We’d all love to be able to leap in the air like these 10 highest-flying birds in the world.